 To make a booking please fill in our online booking form and then pay a £300 deposit by direct transfer or Paypal, or call us to pay using your credit or debit card over the phone.
 Once we receive your online booking form and deposit we will confirm your booking by email and send you all relevant information necessary for your expedition preparations.

 The Expedition Payment of £4995 is the main bulk payment for your expedition and is payable in the U.K. in GBP (£ Sterling).
 In order to reserve a place on this expedition you must pay £300 as a deposit.
 Eight months prior to departure a further payment of £2000 must be paid to secure your booking.
 The final balance of your Expedition Payment £2695 must then be paid in full at least four months prior to the expedition start date.
 If you book between 4 to 8 months prior to the departure date a deposit of £2300 should be paid upon booking.
 If you book within 4 months of the departure date the full Expedition Payment of £4995 should be paid upon booking.
-The Expedition Payment can be paid by direct transfer or via Paypal.
+The Expedition Payment can be paid by direct bank transfer, Paypal or credit/debit card.

 Bank Details for Direct Transfers